AdobeDocs/experience-platform.es-ES/help/segmentation/ui/audience-portal.md

 >
 >El recuento total de audiencias puede tardar hasta 30 minutos en actualizarse una vez completado el trabajo de exportación.

-Las estimaciones se generan utilizando un tamaño de muestra de los datos de muestra de ese día.
-Si hay menos de 1 millón de entidades en el almacén de perfiles, se utiliza el conjunto de datos completo; para entre 1 y 20 millones de entidades, se utiliza 1 millón de entidades; y para más de 20 millones de entidades, se utiliza el 5% del total de entidades.
-Encontrará más información sobre la generación de estimaciones en la [sección de generación de estimaciones](../tutorials/create-a-segment.md#estimate-and-preview-an-audience) del tutorial de creación de audiencias.
+Estimates are generated by using a sample size of that day&#39;s sample data.
+If there are less than 1 million entities in your Profile store, the full data set is used; for between 1 and 20 million entities, 1 million entities are used; and for over 20 million entities, 5% of the total entities are used.
+More information about generating estimates can be found in the [estimate generation section](../tutorials/create-a-segment.md#estimate-and-preview-an-audience) of the audience creation tutorial.

 ### Detalles de ingesta {#ingestion-details}

-Para audiencias con un origen de **[!UICONTROL carga personalizada]**, la sección **[!UICONTROL Detalles de ingesta]** muestra tanto el total del perfil como los detalles del conjunto de datos en el que se ingirió la audiencia generada externamente.
+For audiences with an origin of **[!UICONTROL Custom upload]**, the **[!UICONTROL Ingestion details]** section shows both the profile total, as well as details of the dataset the externally generated audience was ingested into.

 >[!NOTE]
 >
->El recuento de perfiles de la audiencia puede tardar hasta 30 minutos después del trabajo de exportación en actualizarse por completo.
+>El recuento de perfil del audiencia puede tardar hasta 30 minutos después del trabajo de exportación en actualizarse por completo.

 ![Se muestra la sección de detalles de ingesta de la página de detalles de audiencia.](../images/ui/audience-portal/audience-details-ingestion-details.png)